aawadall/SmartTrafficIntersection/README.md

 Another AI toy project; Of a traffic intersection controlled by an AI agent to optimize traffic flow and avoid collission.

 ![Sample 8 lanes intersection](https://github.com/aawadall/SmartTrafficIntersection/blob/master/GRrTr.png)

+_I would love to hear your feedback, especially bugs found in the code and suggested features._

+_Alpha release is scheduled at the end of September 2017, while the Beta is scheduled at End of October.
+I would love to stuff in as much as possible before moving on to the next project._

+_Also, if someone can help me out in the visualization part, that would be awsome!_

+_Thanks_

 ## How to use it
 ### on Linux
 #### Install Mono .NET framework on your machine